 So how can you get your education without taking on needless debt?
 Plenty.

 Get on the phone with the financial aid office at your future school.
 Give them the specific details, including how much aid you were awarded and how big of a gap you’re looking at.

 The school may be able to help you find other sources of funding, like school-specific scholarships, grants, or fellowships.
 There might also be additional financial aid available if other students have declined their offers.

 Believe it or not, you can appeal your financial aid award if something in your family's financial situation has changed since you filled out the FAFSA.

 First, call the financial aid office and find out where you should send your appeal letter.
-In the letter, explain your situation and offer suggestions about why the gap may be so large (e.g. your parent lost a job or there was a major medical emergency in the family).
-Include documentation to backup your story.
+In the letter, explain your situation (e.g. your parent lost a job or there was a major medical emergency in the family) and provide documentation if you have it.